Red Hat Gluster Storage Life Cycle

 Although the cumulative life-cycle of a RHGS release is 60 months, customers are expected to update to new minor and z-stream releases as and when they become available.
 Accelerated Fixes will not be provided for issues that have been already fixed in the current release and the customer is expected to upgrade to the latest release to get that fix.
 In circumstances where the reported issue is not fixed in the current shipping release, the customer is still expected to upgrade their systems to the latest release as the accelerated fix can be created and verified only against the latest or the immediate previous release.

-The life cycle is divided into 2 phases: an Active Development Phase and a Maintenance Phase.
+The life cycle is divided into 2 phases: an Full Support Phase and a Maintenance Support Phase.

 This phase begins with the GA of a major version of Red Hat Gluster Storage.
 During this period, Red Hat will deploy minor releases of Red Hat Gluster Storage, which will deliver new functionality, along with periodic asynchronous errata updates in between minor releases.
 The asynchronous updates will deliver Critical and Important Security errata advisories (RHSAs) and Urgent Priority Bug Fix errata advisories (RHBAs) as they are available.

-The last minor release will transition the life cycle from the Active Development Phase to the Maintenance Phase.
-During the Maintenance Phase new functionality will not be delivered.
+The last minor release will transition the life cycle from the Full Support Phase to the Maintenance Support Phase.
+During the Maintenance Support Phase new functionality will not be delivered.
 However, Critical and Important Security errata advisories (RHSAs) and Urgent Priority Bug Fix errata advisories (RHBAs) will continue to be issued as they are available.

 From Red Hat Gluster Storage 3 (formerly Red Hat Storage Server 3) onward, the storage server will be supported on one or more versions of Red Hat Enterprise Linux.
 Red Hat will notify and detail which versions of RHEL support the storage server.